miquelvir/upf-calendar-exporter/README.md

 ***
 HOW TO EXECUTE

-- for Windows, use the .exe executables in ./builds
+Git clone the project and execute main.py

-- for other devices (including Windows as well), Git clone the project and execute main.py; if having problems when executing in Apple devices, refer to https://github.com/miquelvir/upf-calendar-exporter/issues/1
+if having problems when executing in Apple devices, refer to https://github.com/miquelvir/upf-calendar-exporter/issues/1

 ***

 this is not a project endorsed by UPF; changes in UPF's end might break the current solution